mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-*Pro reader note: yep, I know how it looks like, but dude, it's for presentation purposes.*
+**Pro reader note:** yep, I know how it looks like, but dude, it's for presentation purposes.
+{: .notice--info}

 Well, I don't want to focus on networking implementation here, it's over-simplified moreover.
 I put it to delegate to don't distract you.
 Just trust me, this code takes the login and password and translates it in the way readable for server authorization.
 In the regular case we would need to keep the header for whole session using Interceptors, and I personally would abstract-out the network layer implementation from the Interactor using [Repository Design Pattern](https://medium.com/@krzychukosobudzki/repository-design-pattern-bc490b256006), but it's the material for an another article anyway.
 The important thing here is that we have our data handling delegated to Interactor.